-A fantastic morning spent learning the basics of batik.
+A fantastic day spent learning the basics of batik.
 This is the ancient art of Indonesia using hot wax and paints to create pieces of artwork.
-A fun and an exciting day exploring many possibilities with dyes, melted wax, textured papers, collage, brushes and tjanting ( traditional wax application tool).
+A fun and exciting day exploring many possibilities with dyes, melted wax, textured papers, collage, brushes, and tjanting ( traditional wax application tool).

 The workshop will include: Experimenting with dye to create unforeseen and spontaneous images; a collage of patterns with a variety of papers; wax printing on paper using a hot iron over waxed fabric; ideas for making objects as folders and cards, suitable for a personal gifts

 Cancellation and a full refund can be obtained up to 2 weeks before the course starts.
 Start dates may be amended on request.

 all materials, tea/ coffee, and a cuddle with Murphy, an incredibly laid back Jack Russell.